tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 `Message`           : Send a message in a pop-up window to connected computer `Message "Your Message Here!"`

-`Take-Picture`       : take a picture with any connected camera and upload to chat.
+`Take-Picture`       : Take a picture with any connected camera/webcam and upload to chat.

 **ADMIN ONLY FUNCTIONS**